nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * `INDEX` is used in commands to refer to a specific student by their index number on the currently displayed list, so it ` **must be a positive integer** 1, 2, 3, …​

 </div>

-### Clearing all existing data: `clear`
+## Features

-On your first launch of FRIDAY, a sample list of students is displayed.
-The `clear` command allows you to clear this and any other existing data in FRIDAY, resulting in an empty Student list.
+## Student management

-Format: `clear`
+Overview: These features allow you to add, delete and edit your students' details.

 ### Adding a student: `add`